Frequently Asked Questions

 As the installation process is relatively non-invasive and does not involve mass excavation, rehabilitation upon decommissioning will be straight-forward and will leave the land in a very similar condition to pre-development.
 Upon decommissioning, all infrastructure is removed and the land is returned to its original state and available for the permissible activities including agricultural activities.

 When will construction start and how long will it last?

-Subject to the relevant approvals, construction could begin in 2020, and typically may take approximately 28 months to develop and commission.
+Subject to the relevant approvals, construction could begin in 2022, and typically may last for approximately 28 months to develop and commission.